Cosmic-Citrus/module-network-tree/readme.md

 ## License

-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE License - see the LICENSE.md file for details
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE - see the LICENSE file for details